shegoj/Linux_Essentials/A_Lecture.md

 - Number of users currently connected to the machine
 - Check how much memory is on the system and how much is used and free.
 - Check the number of CPUs on the system and its details
+- list the entire content (including hidden files) in /tmp directory
+- create an alias (use your name as the alias) for the command usd above

 #### Linux Type, version and kernel number